 Internet users have been actively demanding privacy protection laws and policies for decades.
 Surveys have already shown that 76% of people would rather ignore the ‘Accept Cookies Banner’ despite an obstructive experience than actually accept them.
 Google’s announcement in 2020 iterated:

-With such concerns on the users’ end, the end of third-party cookies was always inevitable.
+With such concerns on the site visitors’ end, the end of third-party cookies was always inevitable.
 People want their data in safe hands or with websites they trust.

 Major Concerns For Brands/Advertisers

 As brands are losing access to third-party data, they are concerned about new ways of tracking and collecting customer data on both own website and on the mobile apps.
 Not every brand has mastered the science of collecting and analyzing first-party data and integrating data to create ads for multiple audience segments across multiple channels, and hence, some of the significant concerns they are fostering include:

 1. Inability to Track & Collect User Data From Other Sources

 Advertisers utilize third-party cookies to get data on user’s browsing and online behavior.
-They gather information on the popular websites that customers visit.
-And they keep track of the things that have been bought and the things that they have expressed interest in.
+They gather information on the popular websites and mobile apps that customers visit.
+And they keep track of the things that have been bought and the things that they have expressed interest in – customer intelligence.

 The user then leaves the website and goes to one that is unrelated to the product.
 Yet because of the customer insights, the product they expressed interest in is advertised on the current website.
 This is the outcome of third-party cookie tracking.

-Brands which cannot access first-party data from other websites are concerned about getting the initial information they need to understand the online behavior of potential customers for creating strategic marketing efforts.
+Brands that cannot access first-party data from other websites are concerned about getting the initial information they need to understand the online behavior of potential customers for creating strategic marketing efforts.